Apt-Intel/creds-api-backend/Project Specification Document.md

 #### 4. Controllers Implementation

-Controllers are implemented in the `controllers` directory.
+Controllers are now organized in separate directories for v1 and internal APIs.
+They are implemented in the `controllers/v1` and `controllers/internal` directories respectively.
 They handle the business logic for each route.

-##### 4.1 Login Controller
+##### 4.1 V1 Login Controller

-Example: `loginController.js`
+Example: `controllers/v1/loginController.js`

 ```js
 const { getDatabase } = require("../config/database");